 - Periodic (monthly) direct deduction from your bank account

-* Please note that CAIR-Pennsylvania is a 501(c)(3) tax-exempt, non-profit organization.
+* Please note that CAIR-Philadelphia is a 501(c)(3) tax-exempt, non-profit organization.
 Your donations are tax-deductible and zakat eligible.

 Thank you for your generous support.
 In supporting CAIR, you have empowered yourself and your community.